wprabhakar/assignment/README.md

 ### Assignment - Full Stack Developer

+#### Skills Required to complete this assignment
+- NodeJS
+- Angular
+- MySQL
+- Docker
+- TDD

-Purpose of this assignment is to assess the ability of the Developer to
+#### Purpose of this assignment is to assess the ability of the Developer to
 - develop Front End using Angular
 - develop Backend using NodeJS
 - quickly learn and use different frameworks.